-International students living the U.S. must present verification of student visa or residency status.
-Due to availability of clinical placements, students who live outside of the United States, including Canada, during their course of study will not be eligible for admission to the Master of Science in Speech-Language and Communication Disorders [SLCD] program.
-Furthermore, students accepted to the SLCD program may not relocate outside of the United States, including Canada, before the completion of the degree.
+International students living in the United States must present verification of student visa or residency status.
+Due to the limited availability of ASHA-certified supervisors, students who live outside of the United States will not be eligible for admission to the MS-SLP.
+Furthermore, students accepted to MS-SLP program may not relocate outside of the United States before the completion of the degree.